-A key development, since QuotedData published its initiation note in August, has been the election of Donald Trump as the next US president.
+A key development, since we published our initiation note in August, has been the election of Donald Trump as the next US president.
 Markets suffered initially in the wake of the result, and the small-cap technology sector, both in the UK and US was not immune.
 However, as markets began to assess and digest the news, they quickly rallied and the US dollar strengthened.
-It appears that investors may be less risk averse and this is translating into NAV gains for HRI.
+Investors seem to be less risk averse and this is translating into NAV gains for HRI.
 The primary explanation for this is that Trump is viewed as being pro-business.
 Trump has also used a much more conciliatory tone since becoming president elect, than he used on the campaign trail, leading observers to hope that he may forge a less confrontational path once his administration is established.

 Market short-term interest rates have also experienced a marked increase.
 This reflects a broad view that the new administration will fund many of his proposals by printing money.
-If this comes to pass, aggregate demand would likely be stimulated and inflation could rise.
+Aggregate demand should be stimulated and inflation may rise.
 Katie thinks that the technology sector is largely insulated from moves in interest rates.
 Unlike, say, auto manufacturers and housebuilders, its output does not tend to be financed by consumer borrowing.
 Rising interest rates tend to be negative for equities and fixed rate bonds.
 However, Katie thinks that, in a rising interest-rate environment, technology should prove resilient and will be one of the better sectors in which to be invested.

 Katie thinks that the new administration should be good for business and for the technology sector.
-If enacted, Trump's proposals to reduce the level of corporation tax will not only be beneficial to business, but should also help facilitate the repatriation of the large cash piles that a number of large US corporations are sitting on.
-These could be made available to shareholders, which could also stimulate further investment.
+If enacted, Trump's proposals to reduce the level of corporation tax will not only be beneficial to business, but will also help facilitate the repatriation of the large cash piles that a number of large US corporations are sitting on.
+These will therefore be available to shareholders, which could also stimulate further investment.
 Katie also strongly believes that excess regulation in public markets, over regulation of the sector, employment law and various non-financial tariffs have been damaging the real economy.
 She believes that cutting this back will stimulate innovation and ultimately growth.